ISSTA 2024

 Technical Papers

-Linna Xie Nanjing University, Chongmin Li Nanjing University, Yu Pei The Hong Kong Polytechnic University, Tian Zhang Nanjing University, Minxue Pan Nanjing University
+Linna Xie Nanjing University, Chongmin Li Nanjing University, Yu Pei Hong Kong Polytechnic University, Tian Zhang Nanjing University, Minxue Pan Nanjing University

 16:30